In Her Words: How To Know When A Business Event is Worth It

 Case in point.
-There was a 32-inch snow storm coming.
-All weather forecasters agreed……there WAS a 32-inch snow storm coming.
-The airlines cancelled flights.
+There was a 32-inch snowstorm coming.
+All weather forecasters agreed……there WAS a 32-inch snowstorm coming.
+The airlines canceled flights.
 The meeting was in California on Tuesday.
 A meeting potentially worth $4 million.
 I am scheduled to fly from New York with four colleagues Monday midday.
 I am hesitant.
 I have two children, a household to run, other professional and personal obligations.
 If I fly to California, when can I return?
 One day delay?
-Two day delay?
+Two-day delay?
 Or more?
 The client offered a conference call since we have already met three times.
 Clearly this does not have to be an in-person meeting.

 Another week I was staring down the calendar at three evenings of business events.
 Certainly, I couldn’t be out at a steak house until midnight, then entertaining clients at a hockey game until 11 pm, and then having drinks/dinner/drinks with our CEO.
 I cannot easily go missing from my non-work life.
 It became obvious to me that I could say yes only to the things:

 - I would enjoy

 It made me ask myself “does this lack of schedule flexibility make a messy middle manager stay a messy middle manager?”
 Disturbingly, I thought “probably.”
 Many of those intangible moments that impact a career often happen at the hockey game, the drinks dinner drinks or the epic blizzard biz trip.
 If we aren’t there, how can we leverage a spontaneous career-advancing moment to our advantage?